aws-samples/sample-expose-agentcore-via-api-gateway/README.md

 **Disclaimer**: This is sample code, for non-production usage.
 You should work with your security and legal teams to meet your organizational security, regulatory and compliance requirements before deployment.

-A defense-in-depth example architecture for exposing [Amazon Bedrock AgentCore Runtime](https://docs.aws.amazon.com/bedrock/latest/userguide/agentcore.html) via [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), deployed as a single AWS CDK stack.
+An example architecture for exposing [Amazon Bedrock AgentCore Runtime](https://docs.aws.amazon.com/bedrock/latest/userguide/agentcore.html) via [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), deployed as a single AWS CDK stack.
 This sample demonstrates five security best practices for production agent deployments.

 ## Architecture